South Africa: Religion

-According to the 2001 census, Christians accounted for 79.8% of the population, with a majority of them being members of various Protestant denominations (broadly defined to include syncretic African-initiated churches) and a minority of Roman Catholics and other Christians.
-Christian category includes Zion Christian (11.1%), Pentecostal (Charismatic) (8.2%), Roman Catholic (7.1%), Methodist (6.8%), Dutch Reformed (6.7%), and Anglican (3.8%).
-Members of remaining Christian churches accounted for another 36% of the population.
-Muslims accounted for 1.5% of the population, Hindus 1.2%, traditional African religions 0.3% and Judaism 0.2%.
-15.1% had no religious affiliation, 0.6% were "other" and 1.4% were "unspecified."
+According to the 2022 census, Christians accounted for 85.3% of the population, with a majority of them being members of various Protestant denominations (broadly defined to include syncretic African-initiated churches) and a minority of Catholics and other Christians.
+Per the 2001 census, the Christian category included Zion Christian (11.1%), Pentecostal (Charismatic) (8.2%), Catholic (7.1%), Methodist (6.8%), Dutch Reformed (6.7%), and Anglican (3.8%).
+Members of the remaining Christian churches accounted for the rest of the Christian population.
+Per the 2022 census, Muslims accounted for 1.6% of the population, Hindus 1.1%, traditional African religions 7.8%, 3.1% had no religious affiliation, and 1.1% were "other"."

 African-initiated churches formed the largest of the Christian groups.
 It was believed that many of the persons who claimed no affiliation with any organised religion adhered to a traditional African religion.
 There are an estimated 200,000 traditional healers, and up to 60% of South Africans consult these healers, generally called sangoma ('diviner') or inyanga ('herbalist').
 These healers use a combination of ancestral spiritual beliefs and a belief in the spiritual and medicinal properties of local fauna, flora, and funga commonly known as muti ('medicine'), to facilitate healing in clients.
 Many peoples have syncretic religious practices combining Christian and indigenous influences.

 South African Muslims comprise mainly Coloureds and Indians.
 They have been joined by black or white South African converts as well as those from other parts of Africa.
 South African Muslims describe their faith as the fastest-growing religion of conversion in the country, with the number of black Muslims growing sixfold, from 12,000 in 1991 to 74,700 in 2004.

-There is a substantial Jewish population, descended from European Jews who arrived as a minority among other European settlers.
-This population peaked in the 1970s at 120,000, though only around 67,000 remain today, the rest having emigrated, mostly to Israel.
+There is a substantial Jewish population, descended from European Jews who arrived as a minority amongst other European settlers.
+This population peaked in the 1970s at 118,000, though only around 75,000 remain today, the rest having emigrated, mostly to Israel.
 Even so, these numbers make the Jewish community in South Africa the twelfth largest in the world.